Performing Arts Level 3 Extended Diploma

 Are there many performances to the public as part of the course?

 Yes, lots!
-Most unit performance assessments are done during college hours to other Performing Arts students and the lecturers, but there are multiple performance showcases throughout the year, in which students can audition for independent performances, as well including good quality performance work from their assessments.
-There is also a performance toured at the end of Year 1 and a large scale final performance of a musical at the end of Year 2.
+Most unit performance assessments are done in college hours to other Performing Arts students and the lecturers, but there are multiple performance showcases throughout the year, in which students can audition independent performances, as well including good quality performance work from their assessments.
+There is also a performance toured at the end of Year 1, and a large scale final performance of a musical at the end of Year 2.

 Available As